-The symptoms the player has.
+- The symptoms the player has.

-The player's medical history.
+- The player's medical history.

-The player's concussion history.
+- The player's concussion history.

-The player's medicine use.
+- The player's medicine use.

-The type of sport and the position played.
+- The type of sport and the position played.

-The player's ability to stand and keep his or her balance.
+- The player's ability to stand and keep his or her balance.

-The player's ability to pay attention and to answer questions that test learning and memory.
+- The player's ability to pay attention and to answer questions that test learning and memory.

-How quickly the player can solve problems.
+- How quickly the player can solve problems.

-The first treatment for a concussion is rest, both physical and mental.
-When symptoms are completely gone, the player may begin light aerobic exercise, such as walking.
-The return to play needs to continue in a gradual, step-by-step way.
-If one or more symptoms return, the player needs to go back to a level of activity with no symptoms for at least 24 hours before trying to do more.
+The athlete must be symptom-free for 24 hours at the current level of activity before moving on to the next step.
+If one or more symptoms return, the player needs to go back to the previous level of activity with no symptoms for at least 24 hours before trying to do more.
 A doctor must always make the final decision about whether a player is ready to return to full-contact play.

 These general rules apply to return to play after a first concussion.
 After more than one concussion, the player will most likely need a longer recovery time.
 Because the risk for a second concussion is greatest within 10 days of the first concussion, it's very important to make sure the player is completely recovered before he or she returns to play.
 A second injury, even if it is not a head injury, could cause permanent brain damage or death.